NSO-developer/nso-gitbook/operation-and-usage/operations/basic-operations.md

 As seen above, ranges can be used to send configuration commands to several devices.
 Device groups can be created to allow for group actions that do not require naming conventions.
 A group can reference any number of devices.
 A device can be part of any number of groups, and groups can be hierarchical.

 The command sequence below creates a group of core devices and a group with all devices.
 Note that you can use tab completion when adding the device names to the group.
 Also, note that it requires configuration mode.
-(If you are still in the Unix Shell from the steps above, do `$ncs_cli -C -u admin`)
+(If you are still in the Unix Shell from the steps above, do `$ncs_cli -C -u admin`).

 ```cli
 admin@ncs(config)# devices device-group core device-name [ c0 c1 ]